Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Many people stop taking creatine for a while after taking a high dosage for several months.
 Then, they resume creatine loading.

-Besides being a good marketing strategy for selling more creatine, there’s no research evidence to support the effectiveness of this process.
+It's a good marketing strategy for selling more creatine, but there’s no research evidence to support the effectiveness of this process.

 FAQs